Wedding Photography at Morden Park House, Merton

 It’s nice to include the registrars in some photos.
 They are a big part of the day and provide a good context for your wedding photography.

-The first kiss is a very important shot, and I always ask couples to slow down at this point to enable me to capture it.
+The first kiss is a critical shot, and I always ask couples to slow down at this point so I can capture it.

-The wedding registrars at Merton Register Office don’t seem to mind the photography of the signing.
-However, I always ask as some, even within the same office, may have differing views on this.
-In any event, they will produce a ‘dummy’ register afterwards for some posed shots complete with a flamboyant quill!
+Now that the register has gone online, the wedding registrars at the Merton Register Office don’t mind the photography of the signing.
+However, always ask, as some may have differing views on this, even within the same office.
+They will produce a ‘dummy’ register afterwards for some posed shots, complete with a flamboyant quill!

-I have to say I much prefer to photograph the actual signing as this is much more natural with expressions and moments that are difficult to recreate.
+I have to say I much prefer photographing the actual signing, as it is much more natural, with expressions and moments that are difficult to recreate.

 During a break in the posed register shots, I took this fun shot as the groom obscured himself with the oversized quill.